ssube/VoodooShader/README.markdown

 = 1.
 Summary

-The Voodoo Shader Framework is a system designed to add shader support to various games and programs and provide a single target for shader authors, with a full set of useful features.
+The Voodoo Shader Framework is a set of support libraries designed to provide extensive shader integration into graphics applications, both before and after development.

-It uses a set of "adapters" to connect a single core with each target application; each adapter specifies the exact connection details and implementation.
-The core provides a single, unified and widely compatible base, providing unified and constant system for shaders to interface with.
-The framework uses many features available in the Cg language, including compiling to both HLSL and GLSL (for OpenGL and DirectX compatibility), and a clear and concise syntax for accessing game data and textures.
+Voodoo uses a system of core modules and adapters to provide the widest compatibility and best performance possible across a wide range of applications and APIs.
+Voodoo supports both OpenGL and DirectX, using nVidia's Cg language.
+In addition, Voodoo provides a second processing step to provide shaders with easy access to other resources, especially textures.

+The Voodoo core and supported shaders remain constant between target applications and adapters, providing a unified set of features and single target for shaders.

 = 2.
 Installation